ketonkakkar/ketonkakkar.github.io/resume.md

 *Editor Emeritus*, January 2019---Present

 + Filled in as acting editor for an investigation into frat misconduct that broke national news, resulted in frats disbanding
-+ Successfuly lobbied for Swarthmore to participate in the [Pulitzer Center's](https://pulitzercenter.org/) consortium program
++ Successfully lobbied for Swarthmore to participate in the [Pulitzer Center's](https://pulitzercenter.org/) consortium program
 + Organized an on-campus panel featuring four professionals in the field, drawing 50+ community members

 *Managing Editor & Head of Digital Operations*, June 2018—--December 2018